etsmith9/M9L5_BootstapForms/README.md

 # M9L5_BootstapForms

-1. Enhancing Form Layouts with Bootstrap
+Question 1.
+Enhancing Form Layouts with Bootstrap
 Objective: The aim of this assignment is to practice implementing responsive and visually appealing form layouts using Bootstrap's grid system and layout utilities.

 Problem Statement: Effective form layouts play a crucial role in creating user-friendly and visually appealing web interfaces.
 In this assignment, you will work on enhancing form layouts using Bootstrap, ensuring optimal spacing, alignment, and responsiveness across different devices.